Cardshifter/cardshifter.github.io/README.md

 ## Cardshifter Website

 This repository is closely tied to the [Cardshifter](https://github.com/Cardshifter/Cardshifter) repository.
-Cardshifter is an open-source online Trading Card Game (TCG) using Java 8 and related technologies.
+Cardshifter is an open-source online Trading Card Game using Java 8 and related technologies.

 The purpose of the website is to promote and inform about the project, and about its various modifications (mods).
 Please follow these guidelines if you wish to contribute.